BrentWebEU/BluetoothInterceptor/interceptor/README.md

 - Single connection relay (no multi-target support)
 - A2DP profile assumed (PSM 25)
 - Requires root privileges for Bluetooth operations
+- Auto-pairing requires target device to be in pairing mode

 ## TODO